Time as a Control Dimension in Robot Learning

-During the grasping phase (Fig.~\ref{fig:time_analysis}(A)), small time ratios produced counter-directed actions that decelerated movement for stable grasping, whereas large time ratios generated forward-directed, sliding motions toward the target cube.
-Similarly, shorter remaining time induced more aggressive actions denoted by arrows with larger magnitude, while greater remaining time led to gentle and deliberate trajectories.
-When time was limited, the time-aware policy focused narrowly on ``local'' variables, such as \texttt{cubeA pos X, Y} and end-effector position.
-With more available time, the time-aware policy expanded its attention to additionally include \texttt{cubeA pos Z}, translations between the cubes, time ratio, and remaining time, thereby enabling more planned and stable behaviors.
+During grasping (Fig.~\ref{fig:time_analysis}(A)), smaller time ratios produced counter-directed actions that decelerated the motion for more stable grasping, whereas larger time ratios generated forward-directed sliding actions toward the target cube.
+Similarly, shorter remaining time led to more aggressive actions, reflected by arrows of larger magnitude, whereas longer remaining time produced gentler and more deliberate trajectories.
+Under tight schedules, the policy focused mainly on local variables such as \texttt{cubeA pos X, Y} and end-effector position.
+With more available time, it additionally attended to \texttt{cubeA pos Z}, translations between the cubes, time ratio, and remaining time, supporting more deliberate and stable behavior.

-During stacking (Fig.~\ref{fig:time_analysis}(B)), increasing the remaining time (or equivalently lowering the time ratio) decelerated motion, ensuring precise alignment before release.
-Conversely, decreasing remaining time triggered fast, throw-like behaviors.
-Under tight schedules, the policy concentrated only on task-essential features to complete the action as quickly as possible, while with longer schedules it incorporated a broader set of spatial and temporal relations to achieve smooth and stable stacking, such as \texttt{cubeA} pose, inter-cube translations, end-effector pose, and remaining time.
+During stacking (Fig.~\ref{fig:time_analysis}(B)), increasing remaining time, or equivalently lowering the time ratio, slowed the motion and improved alignment before release.
+Decreasing remaining time produced fast, throw-like behaviors.
+Under urgent schedules, the policy concentrated on a narrow set of task-critical variables to finish quickly.
+Under relaxed schedules, it incorporated a broader set of spatial and temporal relations, including \texttt{cubeA} pose, inter-cube translation, end-effector pose, and remaining time.
 These analyses suggest that temporal awareness changes not only how the robot moves, but also how it allocates perceptual attention during action generation.

-Our analyses indicate that temporal signals dynamically reshaped the policy’s perceptual and control priorities.
-Time-aware conditioning acts not as a simple timing constraint, but as an internal mechanism that modulates observation importance to shape adaptive behaviors.

-\mysubsubsection{Collaboration and resiliency in multi-agent settings} To examine how time awareness supports coordination and reliability in multi-agent systems, we used object delivery task in which a robotic arm and a mobile vehicle must cooperatively deliver an object within a shared temporal schedule.
+\mysubsubsection{Collaboration and resiliency in multi-agent settings} We next ask whether explicit time awareness can support coordination and recovery in multi-agent tasks.
+In the object delivery task, a robotic arm and a mobile vehicle must complete a handover under a shared temporal schedule.
 This setting raises three challenges: each agent's completion time is uncertain, online adaptation is required when timing changes, and failed recovery by one agent can delay the other.